Stallings graphs for quasi-convex subgroups: Effective computation

 \begin{proof} Let $k_1,\ldots, k_p$ be a basis of $K$.
 By Corollary~\ref{cor: encompass all words in mu inv H}, for each $1\le j \le p$, there exists an integer $i_j$ such that $k_j \in H_{i_j}$.
 Let $i = \max(i_j \mid 1 \le j \le p)$.
 Then each $k_j \in H_i$, and hence $K \le H_i$. \end{proof}

-Applying Corollary~\ref{cor: H_i encompasses every reduced fg subgroup} to the subgroups defined by the graphs $\Schreier_k(G,H)$, we see that the $H_i$ gradually incorporate reduced words whose $\mu$-image is in $H$, yet label paths in $\Cayley_A(G)$ which go further and further from $H$.
+Applying Corollary~\ref{cor: H_i encompasses every reduced fg subgroup} to the subgroups defined by the sequence of graphs $\Schreier_k(G,H)$ ($k\ge 1$), we see that the $H_i$ gradually incorporate reduced words whose $\mu$-image is in $H$, yet label paths in $\Cayley_A(G)$ which go further and further from $H$.

 \begin{cor} For each integer $k\ge 1$, there exists an integer $i$ such that $W_k(H) \le H_i$. \end{cor}

 If the subgroup $H$ is $L$-quasi-convex with constant $k$, then $W_k(H)$ contains all the $L$-representatives of every element of $H$.
 Thus, Corollary~\ref{W_k in some Gamma_i} implies the following statement.